ak-2485/ak-2485.github.io/index.md

 + Summer Lecturer, Cornell CS 1110 - Introduction to Computing Using Python [Summer 2020]

 ## Education
-+ Single subject teaching credentials in mathematics and science (physics) from California State Polytechnic University, Humboldt
 + BSc with honors in astrophysics from UC Santa Cruz.